kihitara/aerie/README.txt

 to your Moodle theme directory.

 **************** Updates *****************
+16/10/12
+- Style sheets in correct order in config now.

 12/07/12
 - Block regions DO NOT work in 2.3 with editing turned on.
 Side-post vanishes.